osg-htc/docs/docs/common/yum.md

 It is important to install and enable the Yum priorities plugin before installing OSG Software to ensure that you are getting the OSG-supported versions.

-This plugin is built into Yum on EL8 distributions.
+This plugin is built into Yum on EL8 and EL9 distributions.

 1. Install the Yum priorities package: